softwarefactory-project/sf-operator/doc/deployment/delete.md

 ./tools/sfconfig sf delete -i
 ```

-However, **Persistent Volumes Claims** linked to the resource are not cleaned after the deletion of the software factory instance.
+However, **Persistent Volume Claims** linked to the resource are not cleaned after the deletion of the software factory instance.

 > This is intended, so that it is easy to re-spin an instance with the same configuration and data.